 Circa 1835, this watercolor was done by Jennett King.
 It came from an estate in Brownsville, Vermont.
 The name Jennett King as well as the dimensions of the artwork appear in old script en verso.
 The work appears to be in its original frame.
 The overall size is about 17" X 21".
 The sight is 12 1/2" X 16 1/2".

-This is a wonderful piece! it is a double silhouette of a couple.
-The silhouetts are housed in their original mahogany veneer frame with the lower tablet of the frame containing a record of the family of Joseph Webster and his wife Mehetable Drake.
+This is a rare and wonderful piece! it is a double silhouette of a Connecticut couple.
+The silhouettes are housed in their original mahogany veneer frame with the lower tablet of the frame containing a record of the family of Joseph Webster and his wife Mehetable Drake.
 Joseph was born Feb 1, 1762 to William Webster and Anna Case Webster.
 Mehetable Drake was born Jan 28, 1766 to Ebenezer Drake and Mehetable Cook Drake.
 They were married April 14th 1785 in Wintonbury, (Bloomfield) CT where it appears they continued to reside.
 The register gives the dates of birth of their 7 children.
-Death dates were also carefully added as they occured.
+Death dates were also carefully added as they occurred.
 The overall dimension of this piece is 12 1/2" X 10 3/4".
+The letterpress artist traveled through Connecticut cutting silhouettes and often identifying the sitters by using a letter press printer.
+To date, the name of the artist is unknown.

 SIGNED CHARCOAL DRAWING OF KITTENS